-In general use 'Meltdown' is employed as a term to describe a situation of internal collapse.
-We might think of a nuclear meltdown or perhaps a financial market going into meltdown.
-Both of these examples are states of collapse that are a consequence of over stimulation or overheating and a failure of monitoring and regulation systems to keep things under control.
-The 'meltdown' scenario is one that is deteriorating, seemingly unstoppable and running completely out of control.
-Likewise, in everyday use, 'meltdown' is also employed to describe the condition of a person who under pressure or stress has reached a point where they can no longer cope and have 'snapped' or 'lost it', becoming angry, tearful or over react in an emotional meltdown.
+In general use the word ‘meltdown’ describes a state of internal collapse.
+We might think of a nuclear meltdown or perhaps a financial market going into meltdown – states of collapse that are a consequence of over-stimulation or overheating and a failure of monitoring and regulation systems to keep things under control.
+In everyday use, ‘meltdown’ is also employed to describe someone who has reached a point where they can no longer cope.

 What causes a meltdown?

 A meltdown is caused by a feeling of being overwhelmed, acute anxiety and a sense of loss of control – it is most helpful to understand meltdowns as panic attacks, an external expression of an internal state, rather than as a ‘behaviour’ or choice or wilful defiance.